Shakthivelms8/dp-420-cosmos-db-dev/instructions/16-measure-performance.md

 1. Close the integrated terminal.

-## Measure performance of entities in separate containers
+## Task 02: Measure performance of entities in separate containers

 In Database-v1, data is stored in individual containers.
 In that database, run queries to get the customer, customer address, and customer password.
 Review the request charge for each of those queries.

-### Query for customer entity
+### Task 03: Query for customer entity

 In Database-v1, run a query to get the customer entity and review the request charge.